YKZDY/usd-resolver/README.md

 ## Overview

 Omniverse USD Resolver is an implementation of OpenUSD's ArResolver plugin abstraction.
-It's sole purpose is to identify and resolve an asset in OpenUSD against a backing asset management system.
+Its sole purpose is to identify and resolve an asset in OpenUSD against a backing asset management system.

 ## Documentation

-The latest documentation can be found at http://omniverse-docs.s3-website-us-east-1.amazonaws.com/usd_resolver/
+The latest documentation can be found at https://docs.omniverse.nvidia.com/kit/docs/usd_resolver/latest/index.html

 ## Downloading

 You can get the latest build from Packman.
-There are seperate packages for each usd flavor, usd version, python version, platform, and configuration.
+There are separate packages for each usd flavor, usd version, python version, platform, and configuration.

 They are all named:
 omni_usd_resolver_{usd_flavor}_{usd_version}_py_{python_version}.{platform}.{config}